horticultureCoop/docs/legal/bylaws.md

 # Article IV Board of Directors

-Section 4.1 – **Powers and duties.**   Except as to matters reserved to members by law or by these bylaws, the corporate powers of the Co-op shall be exercised by or under the authority of the Board of Directors, and the business and affairs of the Co-op shall be managed under the direction of the Board of Directors (sometimes referred to in these bylaws as &quot;the Board&quot;).
+Section 4.1 – **Powers and duties.**   Except as to matters reserved to members by law or by these bylaws, the corporate powers of the Co-op shall be exercised by or under the authority of the Board of Directors, and the business and affairs of the Co-op shall be managed under the direction of the Board of Directors (sometimes referred to in these bylaws as "the Board").

 Section 4.2 – **Number and qualifications.**   The Board shall consist of not less than five nor more than nine individuals, as determined by the Board or by vote of members.
 All directors shall be members and shall not have any overriding conflict of interest with the Co-op.
 No active/current employee may be a member of the Board.